proteusai/agnos-rest-api/README.md

   - Then, run the docker image: `docker run -p 3000:3000 agnos-rest-api:dev`
 - Using Docker Compose: `docker-compose up --build`

+### Testing Locally (Using Docker)

+- Create `.test.env` file in the project root directory and populate it accordingly.
+See `.env.example` for environment variables expected in `.test.env`
+- Run `yarn docker:compose:test` to start the relevant Docker containers.
+The command `yarn test` will then be automatically run in the _agnos-rest-api-api_ container.

 ### Building for Production

-- `docker build --target production -t agnos-rest-api .`
+- Run `yarn docker:build:prod` which runs the following command: `docker build --target production -t agnos-rest-api .`

 ## Tools